Nani5763/Kubernetes/README.md

 # POD:--------
 Pods—pods are the smallest unit provided by Kubernetes to manage containerized workloads.
 A pod typically includes several containers, which together form a functional unit or microservice.

+## Difference between ReplicaSet and Deployment ##

+# ReplicaSet:-

+A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+It is responsible for maintaining the desired number of pods, even in case of node failures or pod crashes.

+Key Features:
+Ensures that a specified number of replicas are running.
+Can be used directly, but usually not recommended for direct use.

+Example ReplicaSet.yml:

+yaml
+Copy code
+apiVersion: apps/v1
+kind: ReplicaSet
+metadata:
+  name: my-replicaset
+spec:
+  replicas: 3
+  selector:
+    matchLabels:
+      app: my-app
+  template:
+    metadata:
+      labels:
+        app: my-app
+    spec:
+      containers:
+      - name: my-container
+        image: my-image:latest
+        ports:
+        - containerPort: 80

+# Deployment:-

+A Deployment provides declarative updates to applications.
+It manages ReplicaSets and provides mechanisms to perform rolling updates, rollbacks, and other lifecycle management tasks.
+When you create a Deployment, Kubernetes automatically creates a ReplicaSet to manage the pods.

+Key Features:

+Manages ReplicaSets and ensures that the desired state of the application is maintained.
+Provides rolling updates and rollbacks.
+Facilitates versioning of application deployments.
+Supports scaling operations.

+Example Deployment.yml:

+yaml
+Copy code
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: my-deployment
+spec:
+  replicas: 3
+  selector:
+    matchLabels:
+      app: my-app
+  template:
+    metadata:
+      labels:
+        app: my-app
+    spec:
+      containers:
+      - name: my-container
+        image: my-image:latest
+        ports:
+        - containerPort: 80